-All of the analyzed sales are proposed multi-family or mixed use development sites located in the subject's primary and general competitive market areas.
+All of the analyzed sales are proposed multi-family, mixed use, or commercial development sites located in the subject's primary and general competitive market areas.
 An effort was made to focus on sales that are reasonably similar in allowed development intensity relative to the base and bonus level scenarios for the subject property.
-Since the subject's gross floor area ratios for analysis purposes vary widely (105.0% to 237.6%), the sales also have widely varying intensities.
+Since the subject's gross floor area ratios for analysis purposes vary widely (105.0% to 282.53%), the sales also have widely varying intensities.

-Due to a shortage of highly similar sales, some of the analyzed sales are fairly dated and all of the sales are outside of Menlo Park.
+Due to a shortage of highly similar sales, some of the analyzed sales are fairly dated and nearly all of the sales are outside of Menlo Park.
 As previously discussed in this report, there are some reported pending sales of proposed development sites in the subject's district.
 However, the prospective buyer refused to provide information regarding those sales and the prospective grantors (or their representatives) with whom we were able to speak also would not provide any information regarding the contract prices.
 The sales analyzed in this report are not ideal by any means but they are the best available.

 Of note, the appraisal instructions indicate that the same sales data must be used in evaluating both the base and bonus level values.
-In normal appraisal practice, it is unlikely that the exact same group of sales would be used in analyzing (1) a property with an achievable floor area ratio of 105% and a potential density of 30 units per acre and (2) a property with a floor area potential of 225% to 250% and a potential density of 100 units per acre.
+In normal appraisal practice, it is unlikely that the exact same group of sales would be used in analyzing (1) a property with an achievable floor area ratio of 105% and a potential residential density of 30 units per acre and (2) a property with a floor area potential of 282.53% and a residential density of 114.6 units per acre.
 Still, the appraisal instructions require that the same sales be used in both scenarios and we will adhere to that requirement.